DOOOOOM/jmpd-docs/jMPD Use Cases.md

 **Overview:**

-Allows user to lower the the volume.
+Allows user to browse the library.

 **Preconditions:**